Alfresco/docs-alfresco/content-services/latest/develop/share-ext-points/tutorials/doclib-tutorials.md

     The way we plug-in custom JavaScript action handlers is to call the `YAHOO.Bubbling.fire(“registerAction”…)` method.
 This will tell the system about the new action JavaScript code, and it will be plugged in after the out- of-the-box code to allow for customization and extensions.

     In the `org_alfresco_training_onActionCallWebScript` function we use the `this.modules.actions.genericAction` function to call a specific custom web script (or an out-of-the-box web script if we wanted to).
-The `genericAction` function is defined in the `doclib-actions.js` file located in the `alfresco/tomcat/webapps/share/modules/documentlibrary` directory of an Alfresco Content Services installation.
+The `genericAction` function is defined in the `doclib-actions.js` file located in the `alfresco/tomcat/webapps/share/modules/documentlibrary` directory of an Content Services installation.
 This function sets up the web script call based on the passed in parameters (that is, `success.callback.fn`, `failure.message`, `webscript.name`, and so on).
 There are a lot more parameters that we can use if we wanted to more stuff when calling the web script, such as firing an event after successful invocation.

     Here is a list from the documentation: